SunXQlab/ST-deconvoulution/README.md

 2) cell2location and spatialDWLS are more robust to the variation of sequencing depth than RCTD;<br>
 3) the accuracy of the existing methods tends to decrease as the spot size becomes smaller;<br>
 4) most decon-volution methods perform best when they normalize ST data using the method described in their origi-nal papers;<br>
-5) the integrative method, EnDecon, could achieve more accurate ST deconvolution.<br>
+5) the integrative method, EnDecon, could achieve more accurate ST deconvolution.
 --------------------------
 Datasets
 All datasets can be downloaded from their respective sources:<br>